Odd Einar Nordheim

-Odd Einar Nordheim (born February 5, 1972, in Årdal) is a Norwegian musician and singer.
+Odd Einar Nordheim (born February 5, 1972, in Årdal Municipality) is a Norwegian musician and singer.
 He won the music talent competition Stjerner i sikte in 1996.
 He has released two albums under the name "OdD", Mind Your Head in 2001 and Not All Birds Fly with Ease in 2005.
 He was nominated for best pop solo performer under Spellemannprisen 2001.

 His musical inspirations are Otis Redding, Billie Holiday, Prince, Jimi Hendrix, The Police, Tom Waits and Joni Mitchell.
 Nordheim participated in The Voice – Norges beste stemme in 2012.
 His mentor in the program was Madcon's Yosef Wolde-Mariam.
-By the end of August 2020, he was contestant in NRK's 9th season of Stjernekamp.
+By the end of August 2020, he was a contestant in NRK's 9th season of Stjernekamp.
 In the 6th episode he went out of the song competition.